Sergei-Korolev/search_in_big_DataFrame/README.md

 3)Use it

 Note: output file only in csv with sep=','.
-If u need something else just replace 'new_df.to_cvs' to another method.
+If u need something else just, replace 'new_df.to_cvs' to another method.